Investing in Japan

-The agglomeration of industrial technology and R&D functions brings great potential to Kawasaki.
-Many large corporations with global-scale business operations have located here, including such world-renowned information & communications giants as NEC, Canon, Toshiba, and Fujitsu, as well as JFE Steel, which has developed advanced environmental conservation technology, Ajinomoto, a maker of foodstuffs and amino acid products, and L'Oreal Japan, a very popular international cosmetics manufacturer.
+The agglomeration of industrial technology and R&D functions is a source of great potential to Kawasaki.
+Many global companies have located here, including world-renowned information & communications giants as NEC, Canon, Toshiba, and Fujitsu, as well as JFE Steel, which has developed advanced environmental conservation technology, Ajinomoto, a maker of food products and amino acid products, and L'Oreal Japan, a very popular international cosmetics manufacturer.

 Asian Entrepreneurship Village Concept